Economic Benefits of Wilderness

-Passive-use values aren't the only kind of off-site benefit wilderness areas confer.
+Passive-use values aren't the only off-site benefits wilderness areas confer.
 Wilderness also performs a staggering suite of ecosystem services—watershed protection, carbon sequestration, water filtering, fish/wildlife habitat, nutrient cycling, and others—which directly benefit humankind at the most basic and life-sustaining level.
 The Forest Service, for example, estimates that one out of every five Americans drinks water that comes from wilderness.
 The recent International Journal of Wilderness review estimated such ecosystem services delivered by wilderness areas may equate to a monetary value of some $3.5 billion annually.

 Using the above figures, the International Journal of Wilderness paper gauged the combined yearly benefits to the U.S. population from National Wilderness Preservation System use, passive-use, and ecosystem-services values on the order of $9.4 billion ($85 per acre).

 There's also recent research to suggest that proximity to wilderness increases property values, and that land prices decrease with distance from a wilderness boundary.
 For example, the per-acre price of residential land near Vermont's Green Mountain National Forest (which contained six wilderness areas at the time of the calculations) was almost 19% higher in townships containing wilderness, and land prices decreased by 0.33% with every kilometer (six-tenths of a mile) farther from a wilderness boundary.